Dead Space (2023 video game): Plot

-Isaac and Nicole successfully return the Red Marker to the planet, but Kendra arrives and steals it back.
-She reveals that Nicole was dead all along, having committed suicide to avoid becoming a Necromorph, the "Nicole" Isaac was working with is actually Cross, who hallucinated Isaac as Temple, and the Marker manipulated them both to return the Marker to the Hive Mind, an enormous necromorph which telepathically commands the others.
-Kendra kills a defiant Cross before she is killed by the awakened Hive Mind, which is in turn killed by Isaac.
-Isaac narrowly escapes Aegis VII as the Ishimuras payload crashes onto its surface.
-Alone in the escape shuttle, Isaac begins to fly away, but is attacked by a hostile hallucination of Nicole.
+Isaac and Nicole successfully return the Marker to the planet, but Kendra arrives and steals it back.
+She reveals that Nicole was dead all along, having committed suicide to avoid becoming a Necromorph.
+The "Nicole" Isaac was working with is actually Cross, who hallucinated Isaac as Temple, and the Marker manipulated them both to return it to the "Hive Mind", an enormous Necromorph that telepathically commands the others.
+Cross refuses to help Kendra take the Marker off Aegis VII and is killed.
+Kendra then tries to escape aboard the shuttle, but gets torn apart by the Hive Mind, which Isaac eventually kills.
+He abandons the Marker and narrowly escapes Aegis VII as the Ishimura's power fails and its payload crashes onto the planet's surface.
+Alone, Isaac tries to rest before being attacked by a hostile hallucination of Nicole.

-In an alternate ending following the New Game+ mode, Isaac discusses "building something new" with his hallucination of Nicole, having covered the shuttle's interior with the Marker's language.
+In an alternate ending achieved through the New Game Plus mode, Isaac discusses "building something new" with his hallucination of Nicole, having covered the shuttle's interior with the Marker's language.